slaffsla/react-chat-app/README.md

 A chat app made with React and Firebase.
-Users can enter any room, which they must name first.
+Users can enter a room, which they must name first.

 Live example:

 https://cool-chat-app-ddee0.web.app/